Get Immunized Against Stress: Injections Of 'Good' Bacteria Reduce Brain's Anxiety Response, New Study Finds

-Researchers at the University of Colorado—Boulder may have discovered how human beings can avoid, or at least reduce, the effects of stress — with a shot.
-The researchers published their findings last month in the scientific journal Brain, Behavior and Immunity, revealing that an injection of the probiotic “good” bacteria Mycobacterium vaccae reduced the type of inflammation that develops in the brain when a person is under stress.
-Preventing that inflammation may be able to lower the effects of stress-related disorders such as depression, anxiety or even post-dramatic stress syndrome often type experienced by soldiers in combat.
+Researchers at the University of Colorado-Boulder may have discovered how human beings can avoid, or at least reduce, the effects of stress — with a shot.
+The researchers published their findings last month in the scientific journal, Brain, Behavior and Immunity, revealing that an injection of the probiotic “good” bacteria, Mycobacterium vaccae, reduced the type of inflammation that develops in the brain when a person is under stress.
+Preventing that inflammation may be able to lower the effects of stress-related disorders such as depression, anxiety, or even post-dramatic stress syndrome often experienced by soldiers in combat.

 “There is a robust literature that shows if you induce an inflammatory immune response in people, they quickly show signs of depression and anxiety,” said the study’s lead author, Matthew Frank, of the university’s Psychology and Neuroscience Department, quoted by Science Daily.
 “Just think about how you feel when you get the flu.”